-If you, like me, have had it up to the back teeth with what highly effective people do to get through the day, I have some awesome news for you.
+If you, like me, have had it up to the back teeth with productivity tips and what efficient writers do to get through the day, I have some awesome news for you.

-Most of what you’re reading out there has no scientific or psychological basis whatsoever.
+Most productivity tips you’re reading out there have no scientific or psychological basis whatsoever.
 Yep.
 You read that correctly.
 Nada, zip and doughnut hole.

 Here’s why we’re all consuming at the wrong trough if we actually wish to achieve something in the working day.

 When it comes to productivity tips, stretch goals rely on you already achieving

 There are a lot of processes, courses and books making a fair whack of cash off selling the idea that you need to aim for the stars.
 You should be building your vision board, rocking that TO DO list and aiming to be fitter, faster and more productive.

 It seems logical to us that having the clear path is visualising the destination, right?
 Well, this is true to a certain extent.
 But beyond giving you a plan from point A to B, those far-reaching writing career goals and star-driven momentums are actually causing you more harm than good in the motivation stakes.

 Dr Stephen Briers is a psychologist and also somewhat of a myth buster in the self-help circle.
 He gets rather annoyed in his book, Psychobabble, about the amount of plain crappy information there is floating around about productivity tips, goal setting and achievement.